TikMu/tikmu/README.md

 This is the central repository for the TikMu app.

 A self-updating server lives, and branches other than the master one can be requested through the `X-Dev-Branch` header.
+More generally, any git 'ref' can be requested by setting the `X-Dev-Ref` accordindly.
+More details of the live server are available on [documentation/live-server.md](documentation/live-server.md).

 [![Check out the live server](https://img.shields.io/badge/live%20at-maxikali.com-brightgreen.svg)](https://maxikali.com/) [![Join the chat at https://gitter.im/jonasmalacofilho/tikmu](https://img.shields.io/badge/gitter-join %20chat-green.svg)](https://gitter.im/jonasmalacofilho/tikmu?utm_source=badge&utm_medium=badge&utm_content=badge)